iemabdullah/MiracleTool/README.md

 ## ⚠️ Disclaimer

-This disclaimer applies to the "edgetunnel" project on GitHub (hereinafter referred to as "this project"), the project link is: https://github.com/cmliu/edgetunnel.
+This disclaimer applies to the "MiracleTool" project on GitHub (hereinafter referred to as "this project"), the project link is: https://github.com/iemabdullah/MiracleTool.

 ### Purpose This project is designed and developed solely for educational, research, and security testing purposes.
 It aims to provide security researchers, academics, and technology enthusiasts with a tool for exploring and practicing network communication technologies.